 To Build Client Confidence

-Simply put, no one wants to do business with a company that may or may not risk their information, especially in the legal field.
-Implementing a security training program from the beginning that is thorough, creates an air of security for your clients.
+Simply put, no one wants to do business with a company that has the potential to put information at risk, especially in the legal field.
+Implementing a thorough security training program from the beginning, creates a safety net of security for your clients.
 The longer you go without a breach, the more that confidence grows with your target audience.
 Additionally, having a staff that individually are prepared to deal with attacks and can answer questions on your companies’ preparedness creates an even better image, as well as an actual defense.
-Since most attacks come from one individual, every person helps the team stay safe.
+Since most attacks unwittingly occur through a single employee, the education of every team member helps the organization stay safe.

 To Adhere to Compliance Requirements